katienkim/Training-Final-Assignment/README.md

 In addition, there are two UIs available to deploy and use as an interactive way to use the HR assistant.

-Simply run: `python ui/gradio_ui.py` to run the Gradio web app interface.
+For the Gradio web app interface, imply run: `python ui/gradio_ui.py`

-And run: `streamlit run ui/streamlit_ui.py` to run the Streamlit web app interface.
+For the Streamlit web app interface, run: `streamlit run ui/streamlit_ui.py`